27 March until 3 November 2013 at Hampton Court Palace

-For the first time ever, the world’s largest and rarest collection of state beds will be on display, telling the story of how and why the bedchamber became the most public and important destination in the palace.
-The exhibition will also offer a rare glimpse into architect John Vanbrugh’s Prince of Wales’s Apartments – opened for the first time in 20 years.
+This spring independent charity, Historic Royal Palaces, will transform Hampton Court’s Baroque Palace with a special exhibition full of intrigue, drama and surprise – at its heart will be six magnificent, royal beds.
+For the first time ever the world’s largest and rarest collection of early state beds will be presented in one dramatic display which tells the story of how and why the bedchamber became the most public and important destination in the Palace.
+The exhibition will also offer a chance to view architect John Vanbrugh’s Prince of Wales’s Apartments – opened for the first time in 20 years.

-The remarkable state beds on display have undergone extensive conservation and restoration over some fifty years.
-Each bed has a dramatic, and often tragic, story to tell – from Queen Anne’s magnificent velvet state bed, ordered by a dying queen in her final year, to the infamous ‘Warming Pan Bed’, the state bed of James II’s Queen, Mary of Modena, which was the scene of the royal birth that sparked the quiet revolution that led to the end of the Stuart line.
+These remarkable state beds have undergone extensive conservation and restoration over some fifty years.
+Each bed has a dramatic, and often poignant, tale to tell.
+For the first time the tragic story behind Queen Anne’s magnificent velvet state bed will be revealed – ordered by a dying queen in her final year, childless after many sad losses, she faced the prospect of her dynasty ending with her death.
+Left unused and forgotten, it was described by the thrifty George III as a ‘venerable old relic’.
+Another splendid bed featured is the infamous ‘Warming Pan Bed’, the state bed of James II’s Queen, Mary of Modena, and was the scene of the royal birth that sparked the quiet revolution that led to the end of the Stuart line.